 - seats with child car seat attachments (car seats not provided); and

 - fuel card, located in the glove compartment.

 Pets are permitted, and, with the exception of services animals, must remain in their carrier.
 Smoking is not permitted in the vehicles, and you may incur a fee if we suspect smoking occurred in the vehicle during your rental period, which is the time during which you rented the vehicle.

 II.
 Mobile App, Account, and GIG Card

-The GIG Card will be sent to the address you provided on your membership application.
-You can use the GIG Card as back-up method to unlock a vehicle.
+After you take your first trip, we may send you a GIG Card to the address you provided on your membership application.
+You can also use the GIG Card to unlock a vehicle.

 III.
 How to Reserve a Vehicle